 Community integration specialists build trusted relationships in the community and with the people they serve.

-Community integration specialists describe this exciting career.
+Community integration specialists describe this exciting career in the following video.

 Community integration specialists help people who need income assistance and help navigating multiple services and systems.
 The team works to fill the gaps experienced by people who may have substance use or mental health diagnoses and who may be at risk of losing their housing or experiencing homelessness.